-Is your water heater in need of replacing?
-Service Experts Heating & Air Conditioning is here with a couple indicators to look for when deciding whether it’s time to invest in a new water heating system.
+Is it time to replace your water heater?
+Service Experts Heating & Air Conditioning is here with a couple signs to look for when deciding whether it’s time to purchase a new water heating system.

-If your water heater receives standard maintenance, you can expect it to operate around ten years, depending on the number of occupants in a home.
-Once your water heater hits 10 years, it’s probably time to seriously consider replacement, especially before a leak happens.
+If your water heater gets routine maintenance, you can expect it to operate around ten years, depending on how many people live in the home.
+When your water heater reaches 10 years, it’s probably time to seriously consider replacement, especially before a leak happens.

-If the water from your water heater (hot side pipes) is streaming out rusty, it may be a sign that your water heater is rusting on the inside.
+If the water from your water heater (hot side pipes) is streaming out rusty, it could be a sign that your water heater is rusting on the inside.
 This could create a leak, not to mention polluted water.
-Ask an expert plumber to have them determine if your water heater system is getting ready to give out.
+Ask an expert plumber to have them determine if your water heater system is getting ready to fail on you.

-Booming or knocking sounds coming from your water heater can be an indicator that deposit has built up on the bottom of the tank.
-This means your equipment will be less efficient and will demand more gas or electricity to heat your water, resulting in higher water heating bills.
+Booming or knocking sounds coming from your water heater can be an indicator that sediment has built up on the bottom of the tank.
+This means your equipment will be less efficient and will demand more gas or electricity to heat your water, causing higher water heating bills.
 It also means that the extra time spent heating your water could produce more damage on your tank, which could cause cracks or leaks.

-If you notice water around your water heater tank, you might have a leak.
-Ask an expert plumber to come out and investigate and they can provide you a quote on a new water heater if necessary.
+If you see water around your water heater tank, you might have a leak.
+Ask an expert plumber to come out and examine your equipment and they can give you a quote on a new water heater if necessary.